turing-organization/.github/profile/README.md

 ![image](https://github.com/user-attachments/assets/f6094881-7764-421f-9dad-8d356c6ce1d8)

-Turing is a suite of innovative services that collects and distributes end-to-end vulnerability analysis and cybersecurity risk information.
-The project offers advanced functionality, robust security, and is easy to use, facilitating end-to-end vulnerability management, from collection to patch tracking.
+Turing is a suite of innovative services that collects and distributes vulnerability and cyber risk analyses across the entire enterprise ecosystem.

-Turing helps organizations streamline processes, improve team collaboration, and achieve greater operational efficiency.
-By replacing CSV exports and automating the secure development cycle, Turing becomes an essential component in strengthening information security.
+The difference lies in the complete automation of the vulnerability management and compliance cycle, integrating multiple security platforms (such as Prisma, Sonar, Fortify, SecurityScoreCard), task management tools (such as Jira, Zendesk, ServiceNow) using AI to rank, predict potential attacks and offer automated solutions.

+Our solution transforms security reports into automated actions, generating tickets, tasks and workflows, in addition to unifying and standardizing data to facilitate the creation of real-time dashboards.
+This allows companies to have a centralized and more agile view, significantly reducing response time and manual efforts of their security teams.

 ## **Market Opportunity**